 In early June, when the weather finally cleared up after an exceptionally wet May, we headed out to the Dry River.
-I wanted to fish the lower stretch that was a little bit closer to Rawley Springs than the other sections I had hit on earlier trips.
-The Dry River is a year round brook trout fishery as a result of the cold water that flows out of the base of Skidmore Dam.
-The fishable section of the Dry River starts at Riven Rock Park; a 28 acre park bordering the George Washington National Forest.
+I wanted to fish the lower stretch a little bit closer to Rawley Springs than the other sections I had hit on earlier trips.
+The Dry River is a year-round brook trout fishery due to the cold water that flows out of the base of Skidmore Dam.
+The fishable section of the Dry River starts at Riven Rock Park, a 28-acre park bordering the George Washington National Forest.
 We drove upstream from the park until we started to see the 4×4 trails created by the off-road folks.

-The Dry River is one of my favorite places in Virginia that is within a reasonable driving range of Northern Virginia.
-I believe that there is almost 14 fishable miles of the Dry River that supports public access, so you can spend days here without ever going back to the same place.
+The Dry River is one of my favorite places in Virginia, within a reasonable driving range of Northern Virginia.
+I believe that there are almost 14 fishable miles of the Dry River that support public access, so you can spend days here without ever going back to the same place.
 In fact, that’s why you see so many posts on this website related to the Dry River.
 I’ve never been on the same stretch of water twice.
 The Dry River is typically 20 to 30 feet wide and shallow.
 If you like riffles, you have 14 miles of them here.
-In general, the river stays about 1 foot deep and you find the pools where the water stacks up above where the gradient pitches the river down a foot or two.
+In general, the river stays about 1 foot deep, and you find the pools where the water stacks up above where the gradient pitches the river down a foot or two.
 Obviously, there are pools at the bends in the river where the water has dug out the bottom.
-The Dry is a river you just have to get into and start fishing as you do not know where those good spots will be.
-If the weather has not been dry, the river will have enough flow to widen and spots to create the broad areas like you see in the picture below.
+The Dry is a river you must get into and start fishing as you do not know where those good spots will be.
+If the weather is dry, the river will have enough flow to widen and create spots to create the broad areas, as you see in the picture below.

 On this particular trip, the dry fly patterns that I found most effective included size 16 Adams and Mr. Rapidan.
 We did not see a hatch while we were here but, given the rocky bottom which creates optimum habitat, this is something you should anticipate.